Latest Spark (SPK) News Update

 TLDR

-Spark's chatter swings between breakout hopes and supply glut fears.
+Spark’s chatter swings between staking mechanics tightening supply and traders eyeing $0.07 resistance.
 Here’s what’s trending:

 Deep Dive